 - Comprehensive critique – $3.90/thousand words (50,000 words = $195 USD)

 - Line edit/Copyedit Combo – $2.40/thousand words (50,000 words = $120 USD)

 - Proofread – $1.50/thousand words (50,000 words = $75 USD)

 - Hourly Rate – $15/hour (minimum one hour)

 If your manuscript is under 15,000 words I charge at my hourly rate ($15/hour).

 Primarily I edit fiction, but also accept some non-fiction works (see below).

 I will return your manuscript with notes, suggestions, and changes.
-I do this via Google Docs (using the ‘suggest edits’ setting and comments) and can also work with Microsoft Word Docs.
-If you can’t work with this formatting, contact me and we can discuss a different method.
-However, I’ve always found both Google and Microsoft Docs to be simple and easy even for those new to them.
+I do this via Google Docs and Microsoft Word Docs.
+If you can’t work with these options, contact me and we can discuss a different method.
+However, I’ve always found both Google and Microsoft Documents to be simple and easy even for those new to them.